harlyq/aframe-sprite-particles-component/README.md

 When using **rotation** on textures with frames, parts of the adjacent frames will be visible during the rotation.
 So it is important that there is a large buffer of empty space around the non-transparent parts of the frames, so that adjacent frames don't visibly leak into the particle during rotation.

 The particle systems uses a cyclic pool of (**spawnRate * maximum(lifeTime)**) particles and particles that have expired are recycled to become new particles.
 This impacts the draw order, because a new particle may actually be recycled from a much older particle and hence be drawn before the previous particle.
 Typically it is not a problem, but it may explain why a particle system appears different after the first loop.

+The object3d name matches the attribute name used to define the component e.g. "sprite-particles" or "sprite-particles__fire".
+If the particle system is world relative, then the object3d is attached to the sceneEl, and will be the id name followed by the attribute name e.g. "box_sprite-particles" or "bonfire_sprite-particles__fire".
+If there is no id for the particles then a unique number will be used e.g. "sprite-particles2", "sprite-particles5".

+If the a-entity containing the particle system also contains some other geometry, then **editorObject** will do nothing because we won't override the other geometry.